ppy/osu-wiki/news/2024/2024-11-04-resurrection-cup-2024-results.md

 ## Highlights

-Instantly recognised by the iconic yet simple "Greetings!", [osu! content creator](https://www.youtube.com/@vertoHUN) [verto](https://osu.ppy.sh/users/2015300) made his appearance as a commentator in the Quarterfinals.
-Together with veteran [SadShiba](https://osu.ppy.sh/users/10747626), they offered thrilling commentary of the intense match between team *swaglords* and team *Germany owc B* to the delight of viewers.
+Instantly recognised by the iconic yet simple "Greetings!", [osu! content creator](https://www.youtube.com/@vertoHUN) ::verto::{ user-id=2015300 } made his appearance as a commentator in the Quarterfinals.
+Together with veteran ::SadShiba::{ user-id=10747626 }, they offered thrilling commentary of the intense match between team *swaglords* and team *Germany owc B* to the delight of viewers.

 *Germany owc B*, not favoured to win it, put up an incredible fight and almost managed to cause an upset.
 However, despite their determined efforts coming back from a 4–2 deficit @ [57:30](https://www.youtube.com/watch?v=2l4KS5feTA8&t=3450s), *Germany owc B* ultimately couldn't keep up and fell just short.
 Right before a tiebreaker could be reached, they lost to *swaglords*' pick of [Drastic Dramatic](https://osu.ppy.sh/beatmapsets/2206803#osu/4672803) (FM4) @ [1:17:45](https://www.youtube.com/watch?v=2l4KS5feTA8&t=4665s).
 That being said, their battle was nothing short of exciting and a true testament to osu! players' competitive spirit.